2014 Hollywood Casino 400

 The 2014 Hollywood Casino 400 was a NASCAR Sprint Cup Series race that was held on October 5, 2014, at Kansas Speedway in Kansas City, Kansas.
 Contested over 267 laps on the 1.5–mile (2.4 km) oval, it was the 30th race of the 2014 Sprint Cup Series championship, and the fourth race in the Chase for the Sprint Cup.
 Joey Logano scored his fifth win of the season.
 Kyle Larson finished second while Kyle Busch, Martin Truex Jr. and Carl Edwards rounded out the top five.
 The top rookies of the race were Kyle Larson (2nd), Austin Dillon (8th), and Cole Whitt (23rd).

-Previous week's race

-Jeff Gordon took the lead on the final pit cycle and kept it to score his 92nd career win in the AAA 400 at Dover International Speedway.
-“I knew we could compete with the 2 car (Brad Keselowski),” Gordon said.
-“The 2 was really good on short runs but we could run them down.
-He made us work for it there at the end...
-He got to me and I was really, really tight in traffic there at the end, so I didn’t know if we were gonna pull it off.”

 Report

-Background

-The Kansas Speedway is a 1.5 miles (2.4 km) tri-oval race track in Kansas City, Kansas.
-The speedway was built in 2001 and currently hosts two annual NASCAR race weekends.
-The IndyCar Series also raced at the speedway until 2011.
-The speedway is owned and operated by International Speedway Corporation.